 One of the most important books in the U.S. legal profession is known as the Bluebook®: A Uniform System of Legal Citation®.
 The Bluebook® has all the rules about how you talk about law: the proper way to cite sources and format footnotes in legal briefs, law journal articles, and any other legal document.
-The rules are highly specific, and many courts explicitly require that any brief submitted must conform to the rules.

 ROFLcon, the biennial extravaganza of deranged internet culture, takes place this weekend in Cambridge, Mass.
 The third such event, there'll be panels about memes, microfame, gaming and art, with a keynote speech from Jonathan Zittrain.

 Joseph Reagle Jr's Good Faith Collaboration: The Culture of Wikipedia is exactly what a popular, scholarly work should be: serious but not slow, intelligent but not dull, and esoteric but not obscure.
 It's practically a textbook example on how to adapt a dissertation as a trade book — dropping the literature review, moderating the stuff that's meant to prove you've done your homework, and diving straight into the argument. — Read the rest